JoDamaso/READMEgenerator22/README.md

 ## Installation
  - Must have Node.js on your machine to run the generator

+## Usage
+  - To use this you must type 'npm install inqurier' in your command terminal
+  - Then run the command 'node index.js'
+  - You will then be prompted with question pertaining to your project
+  - After the questions have been fufilled, your README.md file will be generated from your inputs into the command terminal

 ## User Story
 ```
 AS A developer